 The Rolling Start

 This start is becoming more popular as athletes and coaches are find that it is easier to get the momentum required to get to full speed going to the next base, because the runner is “rolling” into the take off.
 The weight begins on the back foot, and as the pitcher is pitching, the runner times the take of with the release of the pitch as their weight transfers to the front foot and they push off the base to the next one.
-This start is also less likely to cause a lead off because the weight is behind the base and it doesn’t get to the front foot until it is ready to push off to the next one.
+This start is also less likely to cause a lead off because the weight is behind the base and it does not get to the front foot until it is ready to push off to the next one.
 Try out the two types of lead off and see which one you find most effective.
 Have a coach or a player simulate a pitcher in the pitching circle with the ball so that the baserunners can practice their timing for taking off from the base.

 Stealing is one of the most effective ways to advance to the next base if you are fast and the defense is not able to defend your speed effectively.
 The most important thing for stealing I believe, is that once the decision is made, the runner must go hard until they reach the next base unless they see the ball in front of them.
 My motto on this one has always been, “she who hesitates is out” meaning that as soon as you doubt or question your ability to advance you will likely be thrown out because you will have slowed down or even stopped at some point during the execution.
 If the coach gives the signal however, it doesn’t matter what the runner thinks her speed or ability to advance is, she must go.
 If she is thrown out this is called yes…. a coaches error because we overestimated the potential for opportunity.
 The ability to slide is also important to success in this skill.
 Without it, baserunners will have less opportunity to avoid being tagged and may even potentially get injured.

 As I mentioned earlier, sliding is an important and sometimes, as in College ball, required.
-If the runner does not slide into 2nd base they may be called out if there was an attempt by the defence to make a double play to 1st after the force at first.
+If the runner does not slide into second base they may be called out if there was an attempt by the defense to make a double play to 1st after the force at first.
 And often it is also required to slide at home.
 There are 3 types of slides that you will likely find useful in your softball career.

 Bent Leg Slide